zukunft/zukunft.com/docs/llm/testing.md

 `src/test/php/create/` before writing the test. `test_mappers.php` coordinates factory calls when a test resolves a class name to a test object at runtime.

+**Don't-repeat-yourself applies here too.** A multi-step object setup belongs in one named factory method, not written inline in a test (and never copied into a second test).
+If building the test object takes more than a line, it is a factory method waiting to be named — e.g. a Zurich word with related phrases, a non-default type, share and protection is `test_words::zh_full_ui()`, not five set-up lines in the test.

 ### Populated list / collection fixtures come from a factory too

 A test that builds a populated list inline —